hqadeer/nba_scrape/README.md

 3) Wrapper support for more sophisticated database queries.
 I.e., pulling a player's stats for a specified range of seasons.

-4) Write tests to check timing and correctness of library.
+4) Write tests to check timing and correctness of code.

-5) Make library installable via Pip.
+5) Make utility installable via Pip.